swamidiksha716-tech/linux--server-setup/README.md

 - i checked container status and verified ports using docker commands.

 ### what i learned
-- i learned that docker compose makes it easy to manage containers using one file and on ecommand.
+- i learned that docker compose makes it easy to manage containers using one file and one command.